quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints are generally expected to have current and next receive packet protection keys available.
-For a short period after a key update completes, up to three times the PTO, endpoints MAY defer generation of the next set of receive packet protection keys.
+For a short period after a key update completes, up to the PTO, endpoints MAY defer generation of the next set of receive packet protection keys.
 This allows endpoints to retain only two sets of receive keys; see {{old-keys-recv}}.